mbonjour/SU19-WLANSec-Lab1-MAC/README.md

 If you are using Kali Linux, most interfaces can be configured with just a single command.

-To configure a __Alfa AWUS036H, AWUS036NH, AWUS051NH and most probably, the interface of your own laptop (if you're working with a native Linux Install__ into monitor mode, you will need to use the following command (please verify using ```ifconfig``` that your interface is called ```wlan0```.
+To configure a __Alfa AWUS036H, AWUS036NH, AWUS051NH (look at the back of your Alfa) and most probably, the interface of your own laptop (if you're working with a native Linux Install__ into monitor mode, you will need to use the following command (please verify using ```ifconfig``` that your interface is called ```wlan0```.
 Otherwise, simply use the right name):

 ```bash
 sudo airmon-ng start wlan0